roggerfq/multiview-npd/README.md

 In build directory run: ./main

-You can change the default video-input device at line 6 in main.cpp file.
+You can change the default video-input device at line 6 in ./two-Nested-NPD_Multi-view/main.cpp file.

 ## Demo Video